Our truffles

 – Friable and well-aerated soils.
 Loam, sandy loam, silt loam.

-– Site history without forests or intensive crops.
+– History of the site without forests or intensive cultivation.

-– Adequate topography for a tree plantation and to prevent rainwater settling.
+– Suitable topography for a tree plantation.
+That prevents water from settling.

-A Mediterranean climate is required and in most cases a significant lime amendment is needed to reach a pH of 7.5-8.5, an essential condition for black truffle cultivation.
+A Mediterranean climate is required and in most cases it is necessary to carry out significant amendment with lime to reach a pH of 7.5-8.5, an essential condition for the cultivation of the black truffle.

 Mycorrhizal Plants

 The plant is the productive incubator, it is also essential to get off to a good start.
 A quality plant is essential.
-Obtain plants from specialized, reliable and experienced nurseries, and do not risk a long term project with an important investment by looking for plants without accredited certification or produced in an artisanal way.
+Obtain plants from specialized, reliable and experienced nurseries, do not risk a long-term project with a significant investment, by looking for plants without accredited certification or produced by hand.

-There are several key conditions that must be met for the successful establishment and development of a truffle plantation, among them are a pH between 7.5 - 8.5, grainy soils, sufficient soil moisture in key periods during the summer period, minimal presence of competing fungi, weed control and particular pruning for truffle trees.
+Several key conditions must be met for the successful establishment and development of a truffle plantation.
+These include a pH between 7.5 and 8.5, granular soils, sufficient soil moisture during key periods in the summer, minimal presence of competing fungi, weed control, and specific pruning techniques for the crop.

 Cultural Itinerary

-To know, by sampling techniques, if the truffle orchard is adequately complying with the pre- and fruiting stages and also that the essential factors of the soil, roots, sanitary and nutritional conditions of the plant are correct.
+Using sampling techniques to determine if the establishment and development of the orchard is progressing adequately through the pre- and fruiting stages and that the essential factors of the soil, roots, and the plant's health and nutritional status are correct.

-To harvest ripe truffles, very particular practices are required based on animals that can detect their aroma from greater distances and at greater depths than humans.
-Currently, the most appropriate way of harvesting is with specially trained dogs.
+Harvesting mature truffles requires very specific practices based on the use of dogs that can detect their aroma from greater distances and at greater depths than humans.
+Currently, the most suitable harvesting method is with the use of specially trained dogs.

-A truffle can last in fresh conditions for a maximum of 10 days under refrigerated and proper packaging.
+A truffle can last a maximum of 10 days in fresh condition under refrigeration and proper packaging.

-Black truffle production in Europe is highly seasonal, and fresh product is available from mid November to February.
-In Chile, one of the main commercial advantages is to produce truffles in the off-season, gaining access to mass consumption markets when the main producing countries (France, Spain and Italy) do not have fresh black truffles.
+Black truffle production in Europe is highly seasonal, with fresh truffles being sold between December and March.
+In our country, one of the main commercial advantages is producing truffles out of season, allowing access to high-volume markets when the main producing countries (France, Spain, and Italy) do not have fresh truffles available.
+The domestic market is still in its early stages, consuming around 10% of production.

 Truffle dogs

-In truffle cultivation, dogs are essential partners.
-They are the "truffle hunters" par excellence.
-They are specially trained to search for ripe truffles by sniffing them out.
-In general, any dog has the olfactory capacity to capture the scent of truffles, but not all dogs are suitable as truffle-hunting dogs.
+In truffle cultivation, the truffle dog is an essential link.
+It is the quintessential "truffle hunter."
+It is a dog specially trained to search for truffles underground, detecting their aroma only when they are ripe.
+While any dog has the olfactory capacity to detect the scent of truffles, not all are suited to be used as truffle dogs.

-The obedient character is essential and their physical conditions must satisfy needs that allow them to walk the truffle orchard for a relatively long period of time, and not least, to work in the middle of winter.
-In Chile, Labradors, Border Collies, Fox Terriers, Spanish Water dogs, German Shepherd, Beagles, Braco and mestizos dogs are used.
+Obedience is essential, and their physical condition must allow them to roam the truffle grounds for a relatively long period, and not least, to work in the middle of winter.
+In Chile, Labradors, Border Collies, Fox Terriers, Spanish Water Dogs, Police Dogs, Beagles, Pointers, and mixed breeds are used.

 Land management

-Soil tillage to allow progressive root expansion and avoid compaction.
+Soil work that allows for progressive root expansion and prevents compaction.

-Includes irrigation management and soil moisture conservation techniques in times of water deficiency.
+It includes irrigation management and soil moisture conservation techniques during times of water scarcity.

 Quality preservation

-Once harvested, fresh truffles should be stored in cold conditions between 1 and 4 degrees Celsius and low humidity.
+Once harvested, fresh truffles should be stored in cool conditions between 1 and 4 degrees Celsius and low humidity.

 Maintenance of essential parameters

-Timely management to control pests and weeds that affect tree health and truffle quality.
+Timely management to control pests and weeds, which affect the health of the tree and the quality of the truffles.